-Here's a photo of Emily (fiance of T-Man's buddy, James) who enjoyed some of the cranberry liqueur at our Thanksgiving table.
+Here's a photo of our friend, Emily, who enjoyed some of the cranberry liqueur at our annual Thanksgiving table.
 We put 2 tablespoons of the liqueur in a glass, and then topped it off with champagne.
-Yummy.
-Yes, we had seconds.
-I'm not admitting to anything after that.
+Easy, yummy, and perfect for a holiday toast!

 Step 2.
 Make a simple sugar syrup.
-Add the sugar and water and heat it up on the stove top.
+Add the sugar and water to a pan and heat it up on the stove top.
 Stir and cook until the sugar is dissolved and the liquid is clear, not cloudy.
 That's also the weather forecast.

-Step 6.
-Put the jar in a cool, dark place or the refrigerator for at least 4 days.
+Step 4.
+Put the jar in a cool, dark place or the refrigerator for at least 4 days or as long as a week.
 Every day, flip it over or give it a stir.

 Finished!
 Wasn't that easy?
 And look how beautiful the cranberry liqueur looks in these bottles.
-I got my hermetic top bottles at The Container Store--one of my favorite stores on the planet.
+I love the swing-top bottles pictured below.
+It's easy to pour from them, and they make an impressive gift.
 You can use any kind of bottle or jar, as long as they have an air-tight top.
 Cork top bottles are not recommended, because the cork is porous and will allow the liquid to slowly evaporate.

 Don't miss my post with Cranberry Liqueur Cocktail Recipes, it includes:

 You might also be interested in these posts:

 This updated post was originally published Nov.
 27, 2010.